CondeNastDigital/cnBolt-Extensions-RelationList/README.md

                   text: Key 2
 ```

-The Sir Trevor Configuration consits of adding an extended block, of type relationlist.
+The Sir Trevor Configuration consists of adding an extended block, of type relationlist.
 Example:
 ```
 structuredcontent: